Teddy Keizer: Other hiking speed records

 After breaking the Mighty Mountain Megamarathon record, Keizer attempted to break several other speed hiking records.
 He was able to achieve new speed records for the New York Adirondack 46 High Peaks, the New York Catskills 35 and the 48 New Hampshire White Mountain Four Thousand Footers.
 The New Hampshire White Mountain record was subsequently broken by Tim Seaver and the New York Catskill record was broken by Mike Siudy.

 Keizer also become only the fourth finisher ever of the gruelling Barkley Marathons in 2003 in what was a then record of 56 hours, 57 minutes, and 52 seconds.
 This record has since been beaten twice.

 Media and television appearances

 Keizer's hiking accomplishments have led to appearances on television and in magazine and newspaper articles.
 Shortly after breaking the Mighty Mountain Megamarathon record Keizer was featured in a New York Times article.
 He also was featured on an Outdoor Life Network documentary in which he was challenged to do a 50 km hike in all 50 states in 100 days.

 Political career

 Keizer's political aspirations date back to his time at Brown where he was elected student body president and worked on Patrick Kennedy's first congressional campaign.
 Keizer campaigns on a green platform.
+He unsuccessfully ran for the Oregon House of Representatives in 2014.